buttonwoodcx/bcx-validation/doc/tutorial.md

 > `{validate: "isTrue", value: /regex/, message: "..."}` looks verbose, `bcx-validation` allows you to write `{validate: /regex/, message: "..."}` or simply `/regex/` (if you don't even want to override error message).
 The shortcuts are implemented in [transformer](#transformer-rule).

-#### Use bare string as shortcut
+#### Use bare string as alias

 When you don't need to override either value or error message.
-You can use the bare validator name as shortcut.
+You can use the bare validator name as alias.

 ```javascript
 validation.validate(false, "isTrue")
 // => ["must be true"]
 ```

 > In the example showed in [README](../README.md), `"email"`, `"mandatory"` etc do not have the full shape of a rule.
-They are shortcuts, the full form of `"email"` is still `{validate: "email"}`.
+They are aliases, the full form of `"email"` is still `{validate: "email"}`.

 ## Raw function as rule